Weckyy702/RaychelCPU/README.md

 -
 In ray marching, every object is defined by a so called **signed distance function**, short SDF.
 These functions return the distance to an objects surface, negative on the inside.
-To trace a ray in a certain direction, we take the minimum of all the SDFs in the scene and move by that amount.
-That is repeated until we have hit an object.
+To trace a ray in a certain direction, just take the minimum of all the SDFs in the scene and move by that amount.
+That is repeated until you have hit an object.
-Then we just apply the rendering equation to get the shaded color of that point.
+Then just apply the rendering equation to get the shaded color of that point.

-Why render on the CPU?
+Features
 -
-I don't want to implement Compute Shaders.
-Wait for RaychelGPU

-What are the features?
--
 Raychel is still very much WIP and there are most certainly many many bugs left to squash.
   * Currently supported are:
     * Materials:
+      *coming soon™*
       <!-- * Diffuse
       * Reflective
       * Refractive